 These violations can put passengers and other motorists on the roads at risk of being injured in a Georgia bus crash.
 Although FMCSA and the Department of Transportation have taken aggressive efforts to improve bus travel, bus accidents in Georgia still can occur.

-If you were injured in a bus crash, call an Atlanta bus accident attorney at the Law Offices of Shane Smith today at 770-HURT-999.
+If you were injured in a bus crash, call an Atlanta bus accident attorney at Shane Smith Law today at 770-HURT-999.
 Just for calling, we will offer you a free case consultation.